Immunizing Your Newborn: Vaccination in the First 24 Hours

 You may also try distracting your baby by slowly talking to him, showing him colourful toys, rocking him in a rocking chair, or singing to him while you cradle or breastfeed him.

 Every baby will have to get a set of vaccinations in a timely manner.
-After your baby has been given the ones that are essential in the first 24 to 48 hours of his birth, you will have to ensure that he is given the remaining vaccines too.
-Here’s a quick guide to help you know when your baby should be given the next vaccines.
+After your baby has been given the ones that are essential in the first 24 to 48 hours of his birth, you will have to ensure that he is given the remaining vaccines, too.
+Here’s a quick guide to help you know when your baby should be given the next vaccine.

 When Will the Next Vaccines Be Given to Your Baby?